Notification

 # e.g. Turn on lights

-To better understand how to use the script editor, visit our codelab, view example scripts, or look up how to format individual starters, conditions, and actions in the Google Home Developer Center.
+To better understand how to use the script editor, visit our codelab, review example scripts, or learn how to format individual starters, conditions, and actions in the Google Home Developer Center.

 Auto-complete